 ERR: "Start index '<start index>' exceeds collection element count '<number of elements>'."

-An invalid start index was used in the collection.
-The start index must not be greater than the number of elements in the collection.
-This is an error on IMiS®/Client.
+An invalid start index in the collection.
+The start index must not exceed the number of elements in the collection.
+An IMiS®/wClient error.

 ERR: "Template '<name>' is internal and cannot be used."